venkateshk111/terraform-beginners-guide/09-Terraform-Variables/09-01-Terraform-Variables-default/README.md

 - When running Terraform, you can input values for variables, either by specifying them in a separate variable file or through command-line arguments.

 - Variables make your code reusable.
 You can use the same Terraform configuration with different input values, making it adaptable to different environment (prd, pre, uat, dev).

+- **Variable Defaults**: When declaring variables in your Terraform configuration, you can set **default** values.
+These defaults act as placeholders and are used when no other value is provided.

 - **Example**: